 Philadelphia, PA Sexual Assault Defense Attorney Here to Help You Fight Your Sexual Assault Charges

 If you or a family member has been charged with statutory sexual assault, you should speak with an experienced rape defense attorney.
-Philadelphia criminal defense lawyer Lloyd Long can help you fight against a sexual assault allegation.
+Philadelphia criminal lawyer Lloyd Long can help you fight against a sexual assault allegation.
 The Law Offices of Lloyd Long have represented numerous clients in various forms of sexual offenses, like involuntary deviate sexual intercourse, rape, or indecent exposure, and we will use this experience to serve you.
 To schedule a free consultation, contact us at (215) 302-0171.